Jade-ChiaChunHou/w251-Deep-Learning-in-the-Cloud-and-at-the-edge/hw11/README.md

 ## 4. Did they improve or degrade the model?
 Did you have a test run with 100% of the scores above 200?

+For example the increse the **num_epochs**, will increase the times that model run though the training set.
+So the score will likely improve by increasing the number of the epochs.

+No, I didn't had a test run with 100% of the scores above 200.

 ## 5. Based on what you observed, what conclusions can you draw about the different parameters and their values?

 ## 6. What is the purpose of the epsilon value?